elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 		- Using PyCharm IDE: it highlights the missing libraries, do right click and proceed with intallation (Elena did this option and it worked out smoothly)
 		- Using terminal: using a command "$ pip install" + "name of the library"
-- **Versions are being used to run the code (python version and all dependencies)**: Are listed in the README.md.
+- **Versions are being used to run the code (python version and all dependencies)**: General requirements are listed in the README.md.
+During testing we had different experience due to different versions of the software on our machines.

+	####Florian:

 		Systems where the code has been tested:
 	 	* macOS
 	 	* Linux ubuntu
 	 	On macOS the code didn't run at first - need to install tensorflow-macos first.
 	 	Solution: docker for the different systems?

+	####Elena:

+		Systems where the code has been tested:
+	 	* macOS
+	 	* Python version: 3.8
+	 	* Tensorflow version: 2.14.0
+	 	* Keras version (the same as tensorflow): 2.14.0
+	 	* Layers verion: 0.1.5
+	 	* Numpy vesrion: 1.24.2
+	 	Code worked smoothly after I installed the libraries.
+	 	Libraries intallation worked as expected.

 - **Are the versions dependent on the system the code is being run on? (try running it on different machines, by checking out the code onto these machines.
 Does it work out of the box?)**

+Florian tried to run the code on different machines and idenify that tensorflow library does not work for Python 3.11.
+This a well know issue of this library.

 ### Question 05